-Kefeta is a 5-year, $6M USAID- a funded initiative that seeks to facilitate and strengthen systems and networks that serve youth in Ethiopia.
+Kefeta is a 5-year, $60M USAID- a funded initiative that seeks to facilitate and strengthen systems and networks that serve youth in Ethiopia.

-The Kefeta program is managed by a consortium of 4 international partners, and 7 local partners and around 5 private organizations.
-IYF has received $6M for 5 years to serve as the technical lead for the economic opportunities component (IR2) and will also play a support role on the youth advocacy/agency (IR1), access to essential services (IR3), youth groups and networks (Foundational Result 1), and Youth Empowerment Fund (Foundational Result 2) components, to ensure integration of PYD approaches, youth voices, youth-specific tools and resources, and market-informed supply and demand-side interventions across the project.
+The Kefeta program is managed by a consortium of four international partners, seven local partners, and approximately four private organizations.
+IYF has received $6M for five years to serve as the technical lead for the economic opportunities component (IR2) and will also play a support role in youth advocacy/agency (IR1), access to essential services (IR3), youth groups and networks (Foundational Result 1), and the Youth Empowerment Fund (Foundational Result 2) components.
+In this role, IYF will ensure the integration of PYD approaches, youth voices, youth-specific tools and resources, and market-informed supply and demand-side interventions across the project.
 In line with USAID’s New Partnership Initiative, IYF will work closely with local implementing partners on all activities to help strengthen their capacity to take on increased leadership roles and responsibilities over the course of the project.